-1 Module name 65885 Module 6a: MaSe: Master's seminar MApA 5 ECTS credits 2 Courses/lectures Seminar: 2 semester hrs/week 3 Lecturers Profs.
+1 Module name 65885 Module 6a: MaSe: Master's seminar MApA 5 ECTS credits 2 Courses/lectures Seminar: 2 semester hrs/week МАрА 3 Lecturers Profs.
 Drs.
-G. Grün, M. Burger, E. Zuazua МАрА

-4 Module coordinator Prof. Dr. G. Grün 5 Content A topic from MApA that relates to the compulsory elective modules offered.
+G. Grün, M. Burger, E. Zuazua 4 Module coordinator Prof. Dr. G. Grün 5 Content A topic from MApA that relates to the compulsory elective modules of fered.
 6 Learning objectives and skills Students can use original literature to familiarise themselves with a current research topic, can structure the content acquired both verbally and in writing and make their own contributions to its presentation and/or substance, learn scientific content on the basis of academic lectures and actively discuss it at a plenary session.
 For the MApA specialisation: make use of analytical techniques to rigorously prove the qualitative characteristics of solutions to mathematical models in applied sciences.
-7 Prerequisites All compulsory modules for the MSc in Computational and Applied Mathematics recommended 8 Integration into curriculum 3rd semester 9 Module compatibility Mandatory module for MSc in Computational and Applied Mathematics Mandatory module for MSc in Mathematics Mandatory module for MSc in Mathematics and Economics 10 Method of examination talk/presentation (70-80 minutes) with handout (5-10 pages) 11 Grading procedure 100 %talk/presentation with handout 12 Module frequency Winter semester (annually) 13 Workload Contact hours: 30 hrs Independent study: 120 hrs Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration One semester 15 Teaching and examination language English 16 Recommended reading Depending on topic.
-Will be published on StudOn at the beginning of the semester.
+7 Prerequisites All compulsory modules for the MSc in Computational and Applied Mathematics recommended 8 Integration into curriculum 3rd semester 9 Module compatibility Mandatory module for MSc in Computational and Applied M Mandatory module for MSc in Mathematics Mandatory module for MSc in Mathematics and Economics athematics 10 Method of examination talk/presentation (70-80 minutes) with handout (5-10 pages) 11 Grading procedure 100 %talk/presentation with handout 12 Module frequency Winter semester (annually) 13 Workload Contact hours: 30 hrs Independent study: 120 hrs Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration One semester 15 Teaching and examination language English 16 Recommended reading Depending on topic.
+Will be published on StudOn at the beginning of t he semester.

-1 Module name 65890 Module 6b: MaSe: Master's seminar NASi 5 ECTS credits 2 Courses/lectures Seminar: 2 semester hrs/week NASi 3 Lecturers Profs.
+1 Module name 65890 Module 6b: MaSe: Master's seminar NASi 5 ECTS credits 2 Courses/lectures Seminar: 2 semester hrs/week NAC 3 Lecturers Profs.
 Drs.
-E. Bänsch, G. Grün, M. Burger, E. Zuazua NASI
+E. Bänsch, G. Grün, M. Burger, E. Zuazua NASi

 4 Module coordinator Prof. Dr. E. Bänsch 5 Content A topic from NASi that relates to the compulsory elective modules offered.
-6 Learning objectives and skills Students 7 Prerequisites All compulsory modules for the MSc in Computational and Applied Mathematics recommended 8 Integration into curriculum 3rd semester 9 Module compatibility Mandatory module for MSc in Computational and Applied Mathematics Mandatory module for MSc in Mathematics Mandatory module for Msc in Mathematics and Economics 10 Method of examination talk/presentation (70-80 minutes) with handout (5-10 pages) 11 Grading procedure 100% talk/presentation with handout 12 Module frequency Winter semester (annually) 13 Workload Contact hours: 30 hrs Independent study: 120 hrs Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration One semester 15 Teaching and examination language English 16 Recommended reading Depending on topic.
+6 Learning objectives and skills Students can structure the content acquired both verbally and in writing and make their own contributions to its presentation and/or substance, learn scientific content on the basis of academic lectures and actively discuss it at a plenary session.
+For the NASi specification: can solve exemplary computational problems with given or self-developed software in order to illustrate or verify numerical methods under consideration.
+7 Prerequisites All compulsory modules for the MSc in Computational and Applied Mathematics rec- ommended 8 Integration into curriculum 3rd semester 9 Module compatibility Mandatory module for MSc in Computational and Applied Mathematics Mandatory module for MSc in Mathematics Mandatory module for Msc in Mathematics and Economics 10 Method of examination talk/presentation (70-80 minutes) with handout (5-10 pages) 11 Grading procedure 100% talk/presentation with handout 12 Module frequency Winter semester (annually) 13 Workload Contact hours: 30 hrs Independent study: 120 hrs Total: 150 hrs, corresponding to 5 ECTS credits 14 Module duration One semester 15 Teaching and examination language English 16 Recommended reading Depending on topic.
 Will be published on StudOn at the beginning of the semester.